willbrasic/UCI_Adult_Prediction/README.md

 Also, the data does have a slight issue regarding class proportions with class 1 (individuals making more than $50,000) being under-sampled.
 I tested if SMOTE could improve this.
-While precision did increase, overall validation accuracy decreased leading me to not use this method as I prioritize accuracy in general over an increase in precision.
+While recall did increase, overall validation accuracy decreased leading me to not use this method as I prioritize accuracy in general over an increase in recall.

 For the sake of completeness, here is the confusion matrix when model_1, which is discussed in the Training section, is used on the data when SMOTE is applied: